ayush-m531/edge-split-controller/README.md

 pip install torch transformers numpy
 ```

-Versions matter more than usual here.
+Versions matter here.
 Several APIs this code touches have
 changed recently:

 - `model.model.rotary_emb(...)` and the `position_embeddings=` argument to a